Join Dallas ISD’s Alternative Certification Program and become a certified educator, AT NO COST TO YOU!

 Free Tuition & FeesHigh-Quality Professional DevelopmentGuaranteed EmploymentOn-Going Program Support

 For more information, please sign up for an upcoming live info session.

-Phase 59 application coming soon!
+Phase 59 application is now open!

 GENERAL ADMISSION REQUIREMENTS